Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 A strong architecture function does not attempt to own every decision.

-It designs a decision system that enables the organization to make better decisions at the right level.
+It shapes an environment in which the organization can make better decisions at the right level.

 ## Final Thoughts